CSE232-MSU/CSE232/setup/setup-windows.md

 A second menu will appear at the top.
 Select "CMD" from that menu, then close and reopen VSCode to see your terminal open in command prompt.

 {:start="11"}
 11. The terminal is where you compile your C++ source code.
 Most labs will have short sections dedicated to learning more about the terminal, as you'll need to be comfortable with it for future classes.
-To compile our helloworld.cpp program, type the following command into the terminal:
+Save your helloworld.cpp file if you haven't already (CTRL + S), and in order to compile our lovely program, type the following command into the terminal:

 ```bash
 g++ helloworld.cpp -Wall -std=c++17
 ```

+**Note**: there has been one reported case on Piazza where compiling worked using Command Prompt, but not Windows Powershell.
+If you get an error message running this command, try doing the optional step shown above.

 {:start="12"}
 12. This produces a file named "a.exe" -- you should see it appear in the file explorer.
 To run your compiled program, type into the terminal: